SAM-M10Q GPS Breakout Board

 The SAM-M10Q includes a built-in chip antenna and is compatible with the L1 band on all five GNSS constellations.
 Whether you’re building a drone navigation system, implementing asset tracking, or developing precise timing applications, the SAM-M10Q delivers reliable, accurate positioning with minimal power consumption.

-Includes two onboard LEDs.
-The LED labeled PWR lights up when power is connected.
-The LED labeled PPS flashes with a PPS signal when the SAM-M10Q has a PPS signal.
+Includes two onboard LEDs: The PWR LED lights up when power is connected and the PPS LED flashes with the PPS signal (e.g. time pulse output).

 Pinout